-You support innovative new Trail sections
+1. You support innovative new Trail sections

 This innovative new section, built with the help of Pride Marine Group, is crucial to providing safe passage under the provincial highway at Hunters Bay Bridge.
 Offering an all-new perspective of Hunters Bay, the greenway route is specifically designed for walking, hiking and cycling.
 Projects like this are only possible with your generous gift.

-You empower local volunteers
+3. You empower local volunteers

-Other wonderful achievements in 2017 include the connection of the non-motorized Chief Isadore Trail in BC, and the addition of the East Coast Trail in Newfoundland – two Trail sections providing spectacular scenery and experiences.
+Your support has helped TCT take crucial strides in improving sections of The Great Trail.
+Thanks to your generosity, our Trail team has supported the construction of a pedestrian bridge over the Trans-Canada Highway on Regina’s section of the Trail.
+Other achievements include the connection of the Chief Isadore Trail in BC, and the addition of the East Coast Trail in Newfoundland – two Trail sections providing spectacular scenery and experiences.

-Your continued support is critical to providing our Trail partners with the means to make their Trail sections safer by converting interim road routes to greenway – making the Trail more enjoyable for hikers, cyclists and walkers.
+Your continued support is critical to providing our Trail partners with the means to make their Trail sections safer by converting interim road routes to greenways – making the Trail more enjoyable for hikers, cyclists and walkers.

-You help us forge closer bonds with Indigenous communities
+5. You help us forge closer bonds with Indigenous communities

+We’koqma’q First Nation helped to create a water access point on Skye River as it enters the lake, which connects to an interpretive section of the Trail.
 Eskasoni First Nation also developed a water access point on Goat Island, connecting the water trail to another land trail for tourists and locals.
 Meanwhile, Potlotek First Nation developed a water access point near the sacred site of Chapel Island, linking The Great Trail to this National Historic Site and sacred place to the Mi’kmaq communities.